Bujar Nishani

-Bujar Nishani ([bujaɾ ni'ʃani]; 29 September 1966 – 28 May 2022) was an Albanian politician.
-He served as President of Albania from 24 July 2012 to 24 July 2017.
+Bujar Faik Nishani ([bujaɾ ni'ʃani]; 29 September 1966 – 28 May 2022) was an Albanian politician.
+He served as the president of Albania from 24 July 2012 to 24 July 2017.

-Nishani was the youngest person to have been chosen as president of Albania, taking office at the age of 45.
+Nishani was the youngest person to have been chosen as president of Albania, taking office at the age of 47.
 Before his election as president, Nishani held a number of governmental and diplomatic positions.
 Namely, he served as Minister of Internal Affairs from 2007 to 2009, and again between 2011 and 2012, as well as Minister of Justice from 2009 to 2011.

 Early life

-Nishani was born in Durrës, Albania, on 29 September 1966 to a couple of teachers with roots from Gjirokastër.
+Nishani was born in Durrës, Albania on 29 September 1966 to a couple of teachers with roots from Gjirokastër.
 He was a distant relative of Omer Nishani, Chairman of the People's Socialist Republic of Albania's Presidium, but during communism Bujar changed his surname to Mehmeti.

 He graduated at the Skanderbeg Military University in 1988, and followed up in 1996 with master's studies on "defense resources management" in the United States at the Naval Postgraduate School.
 In 2004, he graduated from the Law Faculty of University of Tirana, where he also studied jurisprudence.
 He completed his master's degree in European studies in 2005.